MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_11-Implement_Monitoring.md

 1. In the toolbar of the Cloud Shell pane, click the **Upload/Download files** icon, in the drop-down menu, click **Upload** and upload the files **\\Allfiles\\Labs\\11\\az104-11-vm-template.json** and **\\Allfiles\\Labs\\11\\az104-11-vm-parameters.json** into the Cloud Shell home directory.

-1. From the Cloud Shell pane, run the following to create the resource group that will be hosting the virtual machines (replace the `[Azure_region]` placeholder with the name of an Azure region where you intend to deploy Azure virtual machines):
+1. From the Cloud Shell pane, run the following to use the existing resource group that will be hosting the virtual machines (replace the `[Azure_region]` placeholder with the name of an Azure region where you intend to deploy Azure virtual machines):

     >**Note**: Make sure to choose one of the regions listed as **Log Analytics Workspace Region** in the referenced in [Workspace mappings documentation](https://docs.microsoft.com/en-us/azure/automation/how-to/region-mappings)